pwittchen/reactive-client-server/README.md

 -----------------
 ### server

-uses Java 8, Gradle, RxJava 2, Vert.x (Core and Rx)
+uses Java 8, Gradle, RxJava 2, Vert.x (Core and Rx), Logback

 to build and run the server, execute the following command: